 How long should a CV be?

-You don’t want to undersell yourself but, we’ve already established, you’ve got seconds to make an impression.
+You don’t want to undersell yourself but, as we’ve already established, you’ve got seconds to make an impression.

 This may seem restricting at first, but everything you include should be absolutely essential and written as concisely as possible.
 If you’re a recent graduate, you may even want to stick to one page.

-How to layout a CV
+How to choose the right CV format

 First impressions matter.
 If an employer picks up a CV and finds it visually confusing or overwhelming, chances are, that will be the last time they pick it up.

-Font size and type
+CV font size and type

 Don’t go c r a z y here.
 Choose Arial or Calibri.
 Both fonts look good on paper and printed.
-Stay between 10 and 12 point font.
+Stay between 10 and 12-point font.

 Proofread your CV, then proofread it again.
 Then give it to someone else to proofread.
 Then proofread it two more times.
 Don’t lose out on a job because you left a typo in a word you know how to spell.